skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Even here, deep in the sunless underground, the floor is thick with soft grass.
 Vines climb up the walls of the chamber.
-The pools of water in the room have lillypads floating in them.
+The pools of water in the room have lily pads floating in them.

 Around the room is a not insignificant haul of treasure.
 Dwarven weapons and armor, slightly worn and tarnished by their long years in this cave, are in neat stacks around the room.
 Thordek notes a shirt of fine chain spread out on the floor.
-A shield rests neatly atop of it, and a hammer is laid accross its breast.
+A shield rests neatly atop of it, and a hammer is laid across its breast.
 These stacks are not heaped here without purpose.
 These are most likely memorials to the Dwarves who perished in the making of this tunnel.